 Fall 2015 Overview

-Freshman Applicants from Schools Inside the CSUN-Defined Local Admission Area - California State University, Northridge (CSUN) will admit all first-time freshman applicants who graduate from high schools in the CSUN-defined local admission area and who are eligible according to the standard California State University criteria and the CSUN supplementary criteria.
+Freshman Applicants from Schools Inside the CSUN-Defined Local Admission Area (Tier 1) - California State University, Northridge (CSUN) will admit all first-time freshman applicants who graduate from high schools in the CSUN-defined local admission area and who are eligible according to the standard California State University criteria and the CSUN supplementary criteria.

-Freshman Applicants from Schools Outside the CSUN-Defined Local Admission Area - First-time freshman applicants graduating from high schools outside the CSUN-defined local admission area are required to achieve a higher California State University (CSU) eligibility index.
+Freshman Applicants from Schools Outside the CSUN-Defined Local Admission Area (Tier 2) - First-time freshman applicants graduating from high schools outside the CSUN-defined local admission area are required to achieve a higher California State University (CSU) eligibility index.
 Admission consideration will be given to applicants in descending order of eligibility until the freshman class is full.